 Today’s research is tomorrow’s treatment

-Our support has assisted Professor Fiona Wood AM in her world-leading burns research that helped save the lives of victims of the Bali bombing in 2002 and led to the development of spray-on-skin.
+Our support has assisted Professor Fiona Wood AM in her world-leading burns research that helped save the lives of victims of the Bali bombings in 2002 and led to the development of spray-on-skin.

-Medical advances simply would not be possible without research that underpins our health system, from disease prevention, to improving diagnoses and treatments including new procedures such as those to treat trauma.
+Medical advances simply would not be possible without research that underpins our health system, from disease prevention, to improving diagnoses and treatments.
 In recognition of this, the RPH Research Foundation was established with the aim of becoming a beacon of hope where extraordinary thinking delivers exceptional outcomes.

 We are an independent, not-for-profit organisation that maintains a close association with Royal Perth Hospital (RPH) and the East Metropolitan Health Service (EMHS) to support the vital role of research in teaching hospitals, helping to ensure the best outcomes for patients, including some of the most disadvantaged members of our community.